hpreston/workshops/netdevops-devenv/lab-virl.md

 To summarize the advantages of VIRL as the development environment:

-1. Robust support for large topologies mimicing production
+1. Robust support for large topologies mimicking production
 2. Simulations can include servers and applications in addition to network.
 3. Full data plane within the simulation to test traffic flows and protocol behavior.
 4. Off-load simulation to remote server.